dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Force-of-Recurrent-Neural-Networks.md

 When we look at sequences of video frames, we use only the images as input to CNN and completely ignore sequential aspects present in the video.
 Taking example from [Edwin Chen's blog](http://blog.echen.me/2017/05/30/exploring-lstms/), if we see a scence of beach, we should boost beach activities in future frames: an image of someone in the water should probably be labeled *swimming*, not *bathing*, and an image of someone lying with their eyes closed is probably *suntanning*.
 If we remember that Bob just arrived at a supermarket, then even without any distinctive supermarket features, an image of Bob holding a slab of bacon should probably be categorized as *shopping* instead of *cooking*.

-We need to integrate some kind of state which keeps tracks the current view of world for the model by continually updating as it learns new information.
-It sort of function like internal memory.
+<span class='blue'>We need to integrate some kind of state which keeps tracks the current view of world for the model by continually updating as it learns new information.
+It sort of function like internal memory.</span>

 After modifying the above equation to incorporate some notion that our model keeps remembering bits of information, new equation looks like,